1 Statics Review

 \[ \begin{aligned} & \sum M_C=F_A \cos \left(50^{\circ}\right)*(5{~m}) \sin \left(50^{\circ}\right)-F_A \sin \left(50^{\circ}\right) *\left(4{~m}+5{~m}\left(\cos \left(50^{\circ}\right)\right)+4,000{~ N}*2{~m}=0\right. \\ & \sum F_x=F_A \cos \left(50^{\circ}\right)+C_x=0 \\ & \sum F_y=F_A \sin \left(50^{\circ}\right)-4,000{~N}+C_y=0 \end{aligned} \]

-Solving the first equation for FA yields FA = 2,611 N
+Solving the first equation for FA yields FA = 2,611 N.

-Substituting this result into the force equations yields Cx = - 1,678 N and Cy = 2,000 N.
+Substituting FA into the force equations yields Cx = -1,678 N and Cy = 2,000 N.

 Knowing Cx and Cy, we can find the overall pin force FC.